Online Inquiry

 Combination of Tracing with Immunocytochemistry

 With the advent of immunocytochemistry, neurochemically distinct subpopulations of neurons could be differentiated within a given brain region.
 The question arose to what extent these different neuron types contribute to fiber tracts.
 To answer this question, it is logical to combine tracing with immunocytochemistry, which allowed neuroscientists to characterize projection neurons based on their transmitter content.
 This approach reveals many neurochemically distinct subpopulations of projection neurons as the cells of origin of the major fiber tracts.
-For example, sensitive retrograde tracer Fluoro-Gold can be combined with various immunocytochemical markers to identify subpopulations of projection neurons in the brain.

 The discovery of the basic anatomical principle that many fiber tracts within the brain are anatomically and neurochemically heterogeneous also had considerable implications for using anterograde tracers.
 An anterograde tracer injected into a brain region will be taken up by the different projection neuron types.
 Consequently, a neurochemically heterogeneous group of axons is labeled within the fiber tract and in the target region of the projection system.
 To distinguish between the different fiber types terminating in a brain region, it is necessary to combine anterograde tracing with immunocytochemistry.
 This approach allows for the identification of the neurotransmitter within an anterogradely labeled axon and has been successfully employed on both the light- and electron microscopic level.